 But shutting down faith-based adoption and foster care providers—like Philadelphia and other state and local governments are trying to do—means fewer children will have a chance to find a forever home.
 That’s not keeping kids first.

 That’s why Catholic Social Services filed a lawsuit over the city’s anti-religious discrimination.
-The U.S. Supreme Court is set to hear oral arguments in the case Fulton v.
+The U.S. Supreme Court has already heard oral arguments in the case Fulton v.
 City of Philadelphia.
 The outcome may determine whether governments can force faith-based adoption and foster care agencies—like New Hope Family Services and Catholic Charities West Michigan—to shut down because of their religious beliefs.

 Every American has the freedom to live according to their religious beliefs.
 Adoption and foster care providers are no different.